fieldtrip/website/development/git.md

 This allows you to easily track the changes that we make to the code.
 If you also want to contribute back, please make an account on github, fork FieldTrip to our own account and read on for a complete tutorial.
 {% include markup/end %}

-To keep an eye on the changes to the code, you can follow FieldTrip on [Twitter](http://twitter.com/fieldtriptoolbx).
+To keep an eye on the changes to the code, you can follow us on [Twitter](http://twitter.com/fieldtriptoolbx).

 ## Development workflow

 We use git (the software) and github.com (the website, see below) in combination with a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for our code development.
-We complement this with code reviews by the core team and quality control using running a set of test scripts.
-The general procedure is as follow
+We complement this with code reviews by the core team and quality control using a set of test scripts.
+The general procedure is as follows:

 1. The contributor/developer makes the suggested changes in a branch, pushes that branch to his/her own fork (on github) and submits a pull request.
 2. The core team reviews the code in the pull request.
 The suggested change should make sense, fit in the larger strategy, should be consistent with other code, and should be documented.